The Origin, Evolution and Functions of the Human Mind

 In sum, the origin, evolution, and function of societies and the accomplishments of civilizations or cultures are largely based on healthy and balanced ethical emotions and behavior among the members.

-These natural ethical emotions are the foundation for the judgment of morally “good” and “bad” (often in reciprocal support with religions as they became incorporated into those) and for the emotions of “pride” and “guilt”, or for “conscience”, for the feeling of moral self-esteem, and for communal acceptance resulting from the memory of moral performance.
+These natural ethical emotions are the foundation for the judgment of morally “good” or “bad” (often supported by religions as they evolved and made this a center of their teaching and power) and for the emotions of “pride” or “guilt”, as related to “conscience”, for the feeling of moral self-esteem, and for communal acceptance.

 .